 Signatures Title Date

-President and Director (Principal Executive Officer) April 16, 2003
+John W. Casella President and Director (Principal Executive Officer) August 5, 2003

-John W. Casella

-Vice President and Treasurer (Principal Financial and Accounting Officer) April 16, 2003
+Vice President and Treasurer (Principal Financial and Accounting Officer) August 5, 2003

-Richard A. Norris Accounting Officer)
+Richard A. Norris

+Vice President and Director August 5, 2003

-Douglas R. Casella Vice President and Director April 16, 2003
+James W. Bohlig Vice President and Director August 5, 2003

+Douglas R. Casella / (agust 6, 2000

 By: /s/ JOHN W. CASELLA

 John W. Casella Attomey-in-Fact

-II-43
+II-39

-Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Amendment No. 1 to Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Rutland, State of Vermont, on this 16th day of April, 2003.
+Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Rutland, State of Vermont, on this 5th day of August, 2003.